deniza/somun-server/README.md

 <img src="https://he2apps.com/somun/somun-admin.png" alt="Somun Admin Page" width="auto" height="auto">

-* **Modular design:** SOMUN consists of independent modules that can be easily integrated or extended to meet specific needs.
+* **Modular design:** SOMUN consists of independent modules that can be easily integrated or extended to meet specific needs of your online game project.
-* **High performance:** Optimized network communication and data management for handling large numbers of concurrent users.
+* **High performance:** Optimized network communication by using event driven asynchronous java NIO API and NoSQL data management for handling large numbers of concurrent users.
 * **Scalability:** SOMUN can be deployed on various environments, from local development machines to cloud instances, scaling to accommodate growing player bases.
 * **Open source:** Freely available for use, modification, and contribution under the MIT license.
 * **Community support:** Encourages contributions and collaboration to enhance the platform and its capabilities.